dip powder nails tutorial

 All products are independently reviewed and tested.
 Clicking on any links may result in The Aesthetic Edge earning a commission.
 Read our disclosure here.

-If you spend any time like I do looking for new manicure ideas online, you will notice that many of them use dip powders instead of standard nail polish.
-Dip powder nails has become quite the fad, and it appears that it is here to stay for the long haul.
-Luckily for us, dip powder kits are becoming more common.
-As a result they can be found in drugstores.
 I picked up Color Club’s Serendipity kit in Walmart and I have decided to craft a dip powder nails tutorial so that you can learn how to do this at home for less money than the salon.
-The kit that I am featuring is called “Soft Serve” (discontinued).
 If you want to learn the easy steps to a dip powder long-lasting manicure, just keep reading!

 The Serendipity kit is a great choice for this dip powder nails tutorial because it contains almost everything that you will need and is similar to most other kits out there.
 You will also notice that the bottles are numbered to make the process seamless.
 In addition to what the kit provides, I would also suggest having: